nixonyung/nixonyung.github.io/content/discover-the-world/self-help.md

   >
   > \- [Jacque Fresco](https://www.goodreads.com/quotes/10090961-unfortunately-we-tend-to-support-basic-values-and-traditions-that)

 - > Humans are allergic to change.
-They love to say, “We’ve always done it this
+They love to say, "We've always done it this
-  > way.”
+  > way."
   >
   > I try to fight that.
-That’s why I have a clock on my wall that runs
+That's why I have a clock on my wall that runs
   > counterclockwise.
   >
   > \- [Grace Murray Hopper](https://www.goodreads.com/quotes/1009890-humans-are-allergic-to-change-they-love-to-say-we-ve)